acemod/ACE3/documentation/feature/common.md

 `ace_main`

 Note: The Common module is required by nearly all other modules.
-Avoid disabling it!
+Do NOT remove it!